Sawall-Lab/Lab_management/3_Water_quality_sampling/Total_Alkalinity_Sampling.md

 ## Overview

-This protocol is used for the collection of water samples for the later purpose of analyzing Total Alkalinity (TA) with the Metrohm Titrator in room 305.
+This protocol is used for the collection of water samples for the later purpose of analyzing Total Alkalinity (TA) with the Metrohm Titrator in room 305  of the Naess Laboratory building.

 ## Contents